Super Bowl LI halftime show: Fashion

 After the release of Joanne, Gaga began wearing simple outfits, deviating from her previously outrageous attire.
-Before the halftime show, there was several speculation about what she would wear for the performance.
+Before the halftime show, there was much uncertainty about what she would wear for the performance.
 Versace created all the looks for the show, including the final one inspired by the label's Spring 2017 collection.
 The singer wore a custom, Atelier Versace, iridescent-colored jumpsuit, beaded all over with Swarovski crystals, along with high shoulder pads and matching knee-length boots.
 The bodysuit facilitated swift movement onstage, aiding to Gaga's mobility.

 According to fashion expert Cameron Silver, Gaga's look for the performance of "Bad Romance" was the "most interesting".
 It consisted of sequined silver hot pants and a football shoulder-pad-like jacket.
 Billboard deemed both the outfits a "customary nod" to Gaga's past, adding, "It was a solid balance of glam and sexy without overdoing it [...]
 [The dress] gave fantasy to her fans.
 She looked great.
 She sounded great.
 It's like she was playing football in heels."
 Gaga also wore a golden jacket which had shoulder spikes while playing the keytar.

 Gaga's longtime collaborator Brandon Maxwell styled her looks; singer David Bowie's persona Ziggy Stardust influenced her makeup.
 Donatella Versace flew to Houston to help with the costumes, including dressing the singer before the show.
 Sarah Nicole Tanno did Gaga's makeup, and Frederic Aspiras coiffed her hair.
 Tanno used products from Marc Jacobs' cosmetics line to give Gaga a "timeless" look.
 The singer wore a pair of eye masks made of crystals, extending to her temples.
 According to Vanessa Friedman of The New York Times choosing Versace as her fashion brand for the costumes "helped to support a subtler, arguably more powerful, message" by Gaga.
 She had promised to make the show about "inclusion" and to that extent, using Versace and a number of other designers like Dr. Martens and Vera Wang made the point.